Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 using !(not) operator false becomes true(not false => true).

 ***
-####tasks
+#### tasks
-1. tell the name of a season by number of a month
+1. Seasons.
+Print the name of a season by number of a month(e.g. if number is 6 => "Summer").
+Number of the month will be coming from parameter of the method(if number is not a month number e.g. 13 => print: "wrong number!" ):

-2. take 2 numbers from user tell if one is "kraten" to another
-3. number vampires??
+    public class Seasons {
+        public void tellTheSeasonByMonthNumber(int month) {
+        }
+    }

+2. Aliquot numbers.
+Implement the program that will consume 2 numbers as method arguments and will print if the first number is Aliquot(prints:"Aliquot" is yes otherwise "Not aliquot") to the other:

+    public class AliquotNumbers {
+        public void isFirstAliquot(int first, int second) {
+        }
+    }

+3. Is symbol english determiner.
+Implement the program that prints to console if char is from ENG layout (prints "English") or no(prints "Non English"):

+        public class IsEnglishSymbolDeterminer {
+            public void isEnglishSymbol(char symbol) {
+            }
+        }

-4. Program to take a value from the user as input the basic salary of an employee and calculate its Gross salary according to the following: Basic Salary <= 10000: HRA = 20%, DA = 80%………………………………..Basic Salary <= 20000 : HRA = 25%, DA = 90%………………………………Basic Salary > 20000 : HRA = 30%, DA = 95%.
+4. Salary calculator.
+Implement the program that will consume salary from method argument as input of an employee and calculate its salary after taxes according to the following:
+Basic Salary <= 10000: taxes - 15%.
+10000 < Basic Salary <= 20000: taxes - 18%
+Basic Salary > 20000 : taxes - 20%
+Basic salary < 0 -> "wrong input!"

+    public class SalaryCalculator {
+        public void calculateSalary(int salary) {
+        }
+    }

-5. Program to check whether a number is divisible by 5 and 11 or not by using if-else
+5. Divider.
+Implement the program to check and print whether a number from method argument is divisible by 5 and 11 or not by using if-else(print "Dividable" if so otherwise "Non-dividable" and if 0 -> "cannot divide by zero"):

-6. Program to take a value from the user as input any alphabet and check whether it is vowel or consonant
+    public class Divider {
+        public void isDividableBy5And11(int number) {
+        }
+    }

+6. Alphabetic characters.
+Implement the program that will consume a character from method argument which will be from english alphabet and print vowel if it is "Vowel" or consonant if it's "Consonant".
+And If it is not from eng alphabet than print "wrong alphabet!"

+    public class AlphabeticCharacters {
+        public void vowelDeterminer(char character) {
+        }
+    }

+7. ##### Days in month printer.
-7. Program to take a value from the user as input the month number and print number of days in that month
+Implement the program that will consume a number month from method argument and print amount of days in that month, if number is not a month number -> print: "wrong number!":

+    public class DaysInMonthPrinter {
+        public void amountOfDays(int month) {
+        }
+    }

 # Speeding up the calculations